ARM-software/arm-trusted-firmware/readme.rst

-Trusted Firmware-A - version 1.4
+Trusted Firmware-A - version 1.5
 ================================

-Trusted Firmware-A (TF-A) provides a reference implementation of secure world software for `Armv8-A`_, including a `Secure Monitor`_ executing at Exception Level 3 (EL3).
+Trusted Firmware-A (TF-A) provides a reference implementation of secure world software for `Armv7-A and Armv8-A`_, including a `Secure Monitor`_ executing at Exception Level 3 (EL3).
 It implements various Arm interface standards, such as:

 -  The `Power State Coordination Interface (PSCI)`_
 -  Trusted Board Boot Requirements (TBBR, Arm DEN0006C-1)
 -  `SMC Calling Convention`_
 -  `System Control and Management Interface`_
+-  `Software Delegated Exception Interface (SDEI)`_

-As far as possible the code is designed for reuse or porting to other Armv8-A model and hardware platforms.
+As far as possible the code is designed for reuse or porting to other Armv7-A and Armv8-A models and hardware platforms.

-Arm will continue development in collaboration with interested parties to provide a full reference implementation of Secure Monitor code and Arm standards to the benefit of all developers working with Armv8-A TrustZone technology.
+Arm will continue development in collaboration with interested parties to provide a full reference implementation of Secure Monitor code and Arm standards to the benefit of all developers working with Armv7-A and Armv8-A TrustZone technology.

 License
 -------